mrizwan83/mrizwan83/README.md

 - 🎓 I am a Full Stack Software Engineer
 - 💻 I'm currently open for work
 - 🔭 I’m currently working on RizzyPrompts
-- 🌱 I’m currently learning Next.js 13
+- 🌱 I’m currently working on a java backend using springboot jpa with postgresql
 - 👯 I’m looking to collaborate
 - 📫 How to reach me: Email: mhrizwandev@gmail.com 📫